 3. Filter particulates and fumes from inside and then discharge outside (5)

 WHO backs up this standard of practice, citing the best way to improve poor IAQ is through elimination at the source, containment, and ventilation.
 (1)

 Don’t let poor industrial hygiene prove to be a setback for your business.
 At Air Systems Inc, we serve our customers by identifying areas of potential risk.
-We supply stellar products that will eliminate, extract and filter out hazardous dusts and fumes, removing air-impurities from your place of business, keeping your workers safe.
+We supply stellar products that will eliminate, extract, and filter out hazardous dust and fumes, removing air-impurities from your place of business, keeping your workers safe.
 Contact us today to schedule a free estimate with one of our skilled and experienced clean air specialists.